mcinglis/c-style/readme.md

 Pointer typedefs are particularly nefarious because they exclude the users from qualifying the pointee with `const`.
 This is a huge loss, for reasons enumerated in other rules.

+Function pointer typedefs are understandable when you're repeating the function type in many different locations.
+I'll only consider a function pointer `typedef` after three repetitions of the type.
+Before you do `typedef` a function pointer, consider if it actually helps people understand what that type represents.

 #### Give enums `UPPERCASE_SNAKE` names, and lowercase their values